 It’s a lifestyle that aspires to achieve optimal health by following a diet based on what and how our Paleolithic ancestors ate.
 The current Paleo movement uses our ancestors as a starting point, but leverages modern science to expand from there.
 Essentially, it is a diet focused on consuming whole, natural foods, such as meats, eggs, vegetables, fruits, nuts and healthy fats.

-Avoid added sugars: This includes artificial sweeteners.
-Only occasionally consume natural sweeteners, such as honey and maple syrup.
+This includes artificial sweeteners.
+Only occasionally consume natural sweeteners, such as honey, maple syrup and coconut sugar.

 What are some of the benefits of the paleo diet?

 >Weight loss >Omega-3/Omega-6 balance in the diet >Reduced inflammation >Reduced risk of modern day diseases such as diabetes, osteoporosis, cancer, heart disease >Increased energy and focus >Better athletic performance

 Before you get started, throw out all the foods in your fridge and pantry, that you will not be consuming on the Paleo diet.
 If you only have healthy options to choose from when you get hungry, then chances are that you will make a healthy choice and stay on track.

 Eat enough food.
 Eat until you are full.

 This may seem counter-intuitive because we have been told so often to eat smaller portions.
 However, when we are eating the foods our bodies were designed to eat, our bodies also know when they have had enough.
 Trust your body.
 The Paleo diet typically has a much lighter caloric load than grain-based diets, so you may need to eat more in volume to stay full.
 If you eat larger meals, you will also need fewer snacks.
 Snack foods even on a Paleo diet are the ones that are easy to overeat, such as nuts and fruits.